daodu-tobi/Nrega-Analysis--Power-Bi/README.md

 - Step 4 : State names were group based on similar prefixes

-- Step 5 : Changing datatype of numerical columns from decimal to fixed decimal to change some of the values to two decimal places .
+- Step 5 : Changing datatype of numerical columns from decimal to fixed decimal to change some of the values to two decimal places for easy calculation .

   Snap of dataset after cleaning,